Hate crime: Typology of hate crime offenders

 Walters argues that a synthesis of these theories provides a more well-rounded scope of the motivations behind hate crimes, where he explains that social, cultural, and individual factors interact to elicit the violence behavior of individuals with low self-control.

-Additionally, psychological perspectives within the realm of behaviorism have also contributed to theoretical explanations for the motivations of hate crimes particularly as it relates to conditioning and social learning.
+Also, psychological perspectives within the realm of behaviorism have also contributed to theoretical explanations for the motivations of hate crimes particularly as it relates to conditioning and social learning.
 For instance, the seminal work of John B. Watson and Rosalie Rayner illustrated that hate, a form of prejudice, was a conditioned emotional response.
 Later on, the work of Arthur Staats and Carolyn Staats illustrated that both hate and fear were learned behavioral responses.
 In their experiment, Staats and Staats paired positive and negative works with several different nationalities.
 The pairing of verbal stimuli was a form of conditioning, and it was found to influence attitude formation and attitude change.

-These studies are of interest when considering modern forms of prejudice directed towards ethnic, religious, or racial groups.
-For instance, there was a significant increase in Islamophobia and hate crimes following the 9/11 terrorist attacks on the United States.
+These studies are of interest when considering modern forms of prejudice toward ethnic, religious, or racial groups.
+For instance, there was a significant increase in Islamophobia and hate crimes following the 9/11 attacks on the United States.
 Simultaneously, the news media was consistently pairing Islam with terrorism.
-Thus, the pairing of verbal stimuli in the media contributed to widespread prejudice towards all Arab individuals in a process that is known as semantic generalization, which refers to how a learned behavior can generalize across situations based on meaning or other abstract representations.
+Thus, the pairing of verbal stimuli in the media contributed to widespread prejudice toward all Arab individuals in a process that is known as semantic generalization, which refers to how a learned behavior can generalize across situations based on meaning or other abstract representations.
 These occurrences continue today with the social and political discourse that contribute to the context in which people learn, come to form beliefs, and engage in behavioral actions.
 Although not all individuals with prejudicial attitudes go on to engage in hate-motived crime, it has been suggested that hate-crime offenders come to learn their prejudices through social interaction, consumption of biased news media, political hate speech, and internal misrepresentations of cultures other than their own.